Bakugo-sama/power-bot/README.md

 Can be found on telegram as [power ✨](http://t.me/Sexy_power_bot).

-The Support group can be reached out to at [chizuru support](https://t.me/chizurusupport), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [power✨ support](https://t.me/power_support_chat), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [Chizuru updates](https://t.me/chizuruupdates)